-What is the CIA triad?
+What is the CIA triad (confidentiality, integrity and availability)?

 Confidentiality, integrity and availability, also known as the CIA triad, is a model designed to guide policies for information security within an organization.
 The model is also sometimes referred to as the AIC triad (availability, integrity and confidentiality) to avoid confusion with the Central Intelligence Agency.
 Although elements of the triad are three of the most foundational and crucial cybersecurity needs, experts believe the CIA triad needs an upgrade to stay effective.